 The wet fresh mix is cut up into small chunks / lengths 3 days before mixing: It is put into containers in compressed layers.
 Each layer has salt and sugar added.
 This is pickled to produce a kind of silage, which we mix in with the dry mix.

 Pig operators tend to have differing opinions of whether adding water to pig feed when feeding is necessary or desirable.
-Many factory farms will simply feed dry feed dry with no added moisture, whilst others have automated liquid feed systems that mix fluid and dry mix to a pre programmed consistency (usually 3 parts water to 1 part dry feed).
-Whilst both methods are fine, on balance we err on the side that feeding feed with the addition of water is preferable for the following reasons:
+Many factory farms will simply feed dry feed dry with no added liquid, whilst others have automated liquid feed systems that mix fluid and dry mix to a pre-programmed consistency (usually 3 parts water to 1 part dry feed).
+We believe that feeding feed with the addition of water is preferable for the following reasons: